google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

     band if the CRS is unspecified in the function.
 For imagery spanning multiple UTM zones, for example, this would lead to different origins.
 For some functions EE uses the default EPSG:4326.
-Therefore, when the opportunity is presented, such as by the reduceRegion function, it is important to specify the scale and CRS explicitly.
+Therefore, when the opportunity is presented, such as by the `reduceRegion` function, it is important to specify the scale and CRS explicitly.
 - The Map default CRS is EPSG:3857.
 When looking closely at pixels on the map, the data layer scale and CRS should also be set explicitly.
-Note that zooming out after setting a relatively small scale may result in memory and timeout errors due to the lack of pyramid layers.
+Note that zooming out after setting a relatively small scale when reprojecting may result in memory and/or timeout errors because optimized pyramid layers for each zoom level will not be used.
-- Specifying the CRS and scale in both the reduceRegion and addLayer functions allow the map visualization to align with the information printed in the console.
+- Specifying the CRS and scale in both the `reduceRegion` and `addLayer` functions allow the map visualization to align with the information printed in the console.
 - The Earth Engine default, WGS 84 lat long (EPSG:4326), is a generic CRS that works worldwide.
-Below the code reprojects to EPSG:5070, North American Equal Albers, which is a CRS that preserves area for North American locations.
+The code above reprojects to EPSG:5070, North American Equal Albers, which is a CRS that preserves area for North American locations.
 Use the CRS that is best for your use case when adapting this to your own project, or maintain (and specify) the CRS of the image using